MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Can't change a volume to NOT be encrypted.
 * OS isn't aware of the encryption - no performance loss.

+## Network Interfaces, Instance IPs and DNS

+EC2 instance always start with one network interface called ENI - elastic network interface.
+This is primary ENI.
+Optionally you can attach one or more secondary ENIs.
+EC2 network interfaces can be in different subnets, but must be in the same AZ.
+For example if you launch EC2 with security group, that SG is on ENI not on the instance.

+Primary Network interface has:
+* MAC address.
+* Primary IPv4 Private IP.
+* 0 or more secondary IPs.
+* 0 or 1 public IPv4 address.
+* 0 or more IPv6 addresses.
+* Security groups.
+* You can enable source/destination check.
+It will discard traffic if source/destination do not match.

+Secondary Network Interfaces have the same properties as primary, but additionally you can detach from one EC2 instance and move them to other EC2 instances.

+Exploring ENI in detail with an example:

+* MAC address.
+* Primary IPv4 Private IP - let's assume that this instance receives a primary IP of 10.16.0.10.
+This is static and doesn't change for the lifetime of the instance.
+An instance is given a DNS name that's associated with this private address: ip-10-16-0-10.ec2.internal.
+This IP is only resolvable inside the VPC.
+* 0 or more secondary IPs.
+* 0 or 1 public IPv4 address - allocated 3.89.7.136 public IP address.
+It is a dynamic, not fixed.
+If you stop and start an instance, it's public IP address will change.
+Also allocated a public DNS name - ec2-3-89-7-136.compute-1.amazonaws.com.
+* 0 or more IPv6 addresses.
+* Security groups.
+* You can enable source/destination check.
+It will discard traffic if source/destination do not match.